philm400/Raspberry-Pi-Python-Scalextric-Lap-Timer/README.md

 This is a personal Raspberry Pi 3b project I have been working on for a couple of weeks.
 My son recently got a Scalextric Sport set and the Arc One base plate.
 It's not bad, the Android is OK but fun is limited when you are looking a small screen for your lap time or who is leading the race.

-I thought I could do a better and make a full screen race control dashboard using the Pi, some Reed sensors and a little Python 3 magic.
+I thought I could do better and make a full screen race control dashboard using the Pi, some Reed sensors and a little Python 3 magic.

 The basis of the timer is derived from: http://code.activestate.com/recipes/578666-stopwatch-with-laps-in-tkinter/ but modified to make it better, with an independant timer for each lane.
 GPIO integration to trigger a lap and more.